plus3it/join-domain-formula/README.md

 -   *`pbis-open-legacy`*: URL of the `pbis-open-legacy` RPM (infrequently used)
 -   *`pbis-open-upgrade`*: URL of the `pbis-open-upgrade` RPM

-### Tool used for joining client to AD domain

-There are a number of third-party and native options available for joining Linux clients to AD domains.
-This parameter is used to tell the formula which client-behavior should be used.
-Expected valid values will be 'centrify', 'pbis', 'quest', 'sssd' and 'winbind'.
-As of this version of the formula, 'pbis' and 'sssd' are supported (though use of 'pbis' is now HIGHLY discouraged due to its discontinuation in late 2019).

--   *` ad_connector`*: (e.g., 'sssd')

 ### Directories where (the PBIS) AD-client utilities are installed to the system

 List of directories associated with the chosen `ad_connector` software/method.